 Working in groups of around five to six people, you’ll be assigned a supervisor who will provide you with a short written description of a computer application to be designed, programmed, and documented during the course of the module.
 Each group will meet twice a week, once with your supervisor and once without; you’ll also have four introductory one hour lectures.

-This module covers a range of issues relating to operating systems, and distributed and parallel computing.
+You will cover a range of issues relating to operating systems, and distributed and parallel computing.
 Topics in operating systems include the architecture of operating systems, process and memory management, storage, I/O, and virtualisation.
 Topics in parallel and distributed computing include parallelism vs concurrency, task and data-parallel based decomposition, parallel architectures, parallel algorithms and programming.

 Languages and Computability

-In this module you will investigate classes of formal language and the practical uses of this theory, applying this to a series of abstract machines ultimately leading to a discussion on what computation is and what can and cannot be computed.
+You will investigate classes of formal language and the practical uses of this theory, applying this to a series of abstract machines ultimately leading to a discussion on what computation is and what can and cannot be computed.
 You will focus in particular on language recognition, but will study a range of topics including: finite state machines, regular expressions, context-free grammars, Turing machines and Lambda calculus.
 This module builds on parts of the ACE module addressing data structures and formal reasoning and introduces concepts which are important to understand the analysis of algorithms in terms of their complexity.

 Software Application and Design